 Want to know more?

-If you would like to find out more about Finasteride then please don’t hesitate to contact our hair loss specialists at The Treatment Rooms London.
+If you would like to find out more about Finasteride or treatments such as FUE hair transplants then please don’t hesitate to contact our hair loss specialists at The Treatment Rooms London.
 Our Surgeons and Doctors are happy to take you through a full consultation around hair loss, including a discussion about Finasteride.
 Feel free to book your consultation today.